The First Four Trumpets

 the first trumpet, hail and fire, and blood – this is the plague of hail and fire poured out on Egypt (Exod 9:24).
 From here, we begin to suspect that these plagues are metaphorical.
 The meaning of the metaphor in the “Seven Trumpets” is simple.
 These plagues are like those on Egypt, that have no affect on the “righteous,” just as they passed over the sons of Israel, and only struck the Egyptians.

-Of the seven trumpets and seven bowls of wrath, this is only one of two trumpets that do not seem to directly match the corresponding bowl of wrath.
+This is only one of two trumpets that do not seem to directly match the corresponding bowl of wrath.
 The first bowl of wrath is “sores on those who worship the image of the beast and receive his mark.”
 Of course, the hail and fire cause the “sores on those who had the mark of the beast and worship his image.”
 The fulfillment of this prophecy, which followed the outpouring of the Holy Spirit, was dramatic.
 Prior to the 20th Century, few people questioned Sunday rest, or the Trinity doctrine.
 But by the end of the 20th Century, there was scarcely a Christian who would try to defend either.
 Before the year 1950, businesses would not operate on a Sunday, but by the end of the 20th Century, both Sunday and Saturday had become acceptable days of business in the Western World: “they have no rest day or night,” Revelation 14:11.

 a third – the meaning of “a third” is clear in the fourth trumpet, where we see “a third of the sun, moon, and stars” darkened.
 The sun, moon and stars represent the kingdom of heaven, from Revelation 12:1.
 A “third of the Angels fell” in Rev 12:4, representing the part of heaven that was lawless, and sided with Satan.
 In each of the first four plagues, “a third” represents the “lawless” part of the kingdom of heaven affected by the plague.
 These plagues are the work of Angels sent out to remove the lawlessness from Christ’s kingdom (see Matt 13:40-41; which was also explained in Revelation 14).